How to Spend College Savings

 - Hold low.
 If your investments in the 529 plan have a bad year, use other savings to pay for college.

 - Sell high.
-If your investments have a good year, move a semester or year’s worth of money within the plan into a money market account or saving account, and use that money to pay for college.
+If your investments have a good year, move a semester's or year’s worth of money from the plan to a money market account or saving account, and use that money to pay for college.

 Not enough saved?
-Find other ways to pay.
-Utilize financial aid, including grants, scholarships, and loans to pay for college.
-Consider encouraging your student to choose a community college or state school for the first year or two.
-Consider other college savings catch-up strategies.
-Just starting to save for college?
+Find other ways to pay, including financial aid, such as grants, scholarships, and loans.
+Encourage your student to choose a community college or state school for the first year or two.

 Utilize tax credits or deductions.
-If you pay for some of the expenses out of pocket, under current tax laws you may be eligible for tax credits or tax deductions.
-For example, if you need to spend $2,000 on room and board, it may be a good income tax move to use 529 plan money and save out of pocket money for educational expenses that qualify for IRS Credits (e.g., The American Opportunity or Lifetime Learning Credits).
-The tax rules often change from year to year, so consider reviewing your situation with a tax advisor.
+If you pay for some of the expenses out-of-pocket, you may be eligible for tax credits or deductions.
+For example, if you need to spend $2,000 on room and board, you might want to use 529 plan money and save out of pocket money for educational expenses that qualify for IRS credits (e.g., the American Opportunity or Lifetime Learning Credits).
+The tax rules often change from year to year, so review your situation with a tax advisor.

-If you have questions about saving for your child’s college education, or if you have questions about disbursing your savings, consider speaking with a
+If you have questions about saving for your child’s college education, or if you have questions about disbursing your savings, speak with a